 GENERAL DESCRIPTION

 The security management system (SMS) shall be a modular secure access management system used to better control employee and visitor movements at various establishments.
-The SMS shall to maximize all tools offered by the Windows platform.
+The SMS shall maximize all tools offered by the Windows platform.
 All commands shall be accessible using nothing more than a mouse, and keyboard use shall be limited to documenting fields requiring numeric or alphanumeric data.

 The operating program shall be multi-user, multi-tasking and capable of running on a non-proprietary CPU or virtual machines.
 The application software shall be based on a standard, high level programming language.
 The SMS shall be modular to facilitate its installation and the development of its capabilities while avoiding major modifications in its operation and in saving all defined system and historical data.

 The server shall be a database server using a Sybase SQL embedded database.
 All database management tools shall be included, such as backup, indexing, and database cleaning tools.
 No third party database tools or licensing shall be required.
-The global gateways and Kantech Network Communications Controllers (KT-NCCs) control communications between the various door controllers and assume complete management of the site in case of a network communication interruption with the server.
-The global gateway or KT-NCC shall make all decisions.
-The Multi-Site gateway shall communicate system information between the server and controllers.
-The workstations shall be the primary user interface to perform supervisory and programming functions.
+The Global Gateways and Kantech Network Communications Controllers (KT-NCCs) control communications between the various door controllers and assume complete management of the site in case of a network communication interruption with the server.
+The Global Gateway or KT-NCC shall make all decisions.
+The Multi-Site Gateway shall communicate system information between the server and controllers.
+The EntraPass Workstations shall be the primary user interface to perform supervisory and programming functions.

 The SMS shall enable the selection of at least two user languages.
 The basic dictionary shall include English, French, Spanish, Italian, Portuguese, Simplified Chinese, Dutch and German, however, the system shall include a vocabulary editor to be used in designing custom language dictionaries.
 The operator’s profile shall permit the integration of one of the two basic languages.